stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 substantially unknown and untraversed by white men.
 There were legends of a hidden lake unglimpsed by mortal sight, in which dwelt a huge, formless white polypous thing with luminous eyes; and squatters whispered that bat-winged devils flew up out of caverns in inner earth to worship it at midnight.
-They said it had been there before D&rsquo;Iberville, before La Salle, before the Indians, and before even the wholesome beasts and birds of the woods.
+They said it had been there before D'Iberville, before La Salle, before the Indians, and before even the wholesome beasts and birds of the woods.
 It was nightmare itself, and to see it was to die.
 But it made men dream, and so they knew enough to keep away.
 The present voodoo orgy was, indeed, on the merest fringe of this abhorred area, but that location was bad enough; hence perhaps the very place of the worship had terrified the squatters more than the shocking sounds and incidents.

-  Only poetry or madness could do justice to the noises heard by Legrasse&rsquo;s men as they ploughed on through the black morass toward the red glare and the muffled tom-toms.
+  Only poetry or madness could do justice to the noises heard by Legrasse's men as they ploughed on through the black morass toward the red glare and the muffled tom-toms.
 There are vocal qualities peculiar to men, and vocal qualities peculiar to beasts; and it is terrible to hear the one when the source should yield the other.
 Animal fury and orgiastic licence